puppetlabs/relay-rfcs/content/0008-standalone-workflow-execution/rfc.md

-When a development build script for a Relay service is ran, the resulting docker image is tagged using `local` and if the `relay` utility exists in `$PATH`, a call to `relay cluster images import` is made to instruct `relay` to import the new image.
+When a development build script for a Relay service is ran, the resulting docker image is tagged using `local` and if the `relay` utility exists in `$PATH`, a call to `relay dev image import` is made to instruct `relay` to import the new image.
 Unrelated to image management, the build script can then trigger a workflow run for the Relay service in question.

+The image import command supports the `-u` flag to update the image.
+This action will check if the host has a more up to date version of the image.
+This allows an external script to "push" newly built images to the cluster and then trigger a workflow run that will apply it.

+To delete an image from the cluster, the `image delete` command exists.

 #### Persisted configuration